Reintegration: what is it?

 How do we do it?

 Reintegration is a long process that begins with our field officers gathering information about the child, their village and family.
-These are contacted and invited to spend time together.
-Gradually, the family bonds are tied and, after monitoring that the situation is stable and safe, the child is brought back to their village home.
-Umbrella continues to provide financial support towards education and living expenses, and regularly visits them to monitor their progress in terms of health and education, ensuring they are socially and emotionally happy.
+Family members are contacted and invited to spend time together.
+Gradually, the family bonds are renewed and, after ensuring that the situation is stable and safe, the child is brought back to their home.
+Umbrella continues to provide financial support towards education and living expenses, and regularly visits them to monitor their progress in terms of health and education, ensuring their personal and social development.
 Check out the process in the sidebar→

 In the early days, Umbrella worked closely with Next Generation Nepal (NGN) to re-connect our children with their families and communities.
 Our reintegration officers and the NGN team travelled the country searching villages for the children’s families, with nothing but photos, letters and scraps of information to help find them.